 about

-As the Communications Officer At MIT’s Edgerton Center, Sonny pioneered a data-driven approach to branding and engagement that increased social media shares by 600% and doubled donations in the 24 hour challenge.
-His interview with MIT President Sally Kornbluth was featured on NBC Boston.
-His photographs were featured in MIT News, Spectrum Magazine, MIT Technology Review, and NBC Boston.
+As the Communications Officer At MIT’s Edgerton Center, I pioneered a data-driven approach to branding and engagement that increased social media shares by 600% and doubled donations in the 24 hour challenge.
+My interview with MIT President Sally Kornbluth was featured on NBC Boston.
+My photographs were featured in MIT News, Spectrum Magazine, MIT Technology Review, and NBC Boston.

-As a graphic designer, Sonny has exhibited work in a solo exhibition at MIT’s Rotch Library (Intersections, 2018).
-He has performed his original poems at GBH and the Isabella Stewart Gardner Museum.
-As a painter, he merges bold colors and textures with words, crafting visual narratives that explore identity and movement.
+As a graphic designer, I exhibited work in a solo exhibition at MIT’s Rotch Library (Intersections, 2018).
+I performed my original poems at GBH and the Isabella Stewart Gardner Museum.